MilaEgoshina/ChatServer/README.md

 ## Documentation

-Please, if you want to see the full documentation for this project, download docs package and open [index.html](https://github.com/MilaEgoshina/pet-registry-system/blob/main/docs/index.html) file.
+Please, if you want to see the full documentation on English for this project, download docs package and open [index.html](https://github.com/MilaEgoshina/pet-registry-system/blob/main/docs/index.html) file.
+Or you can observe documentation on Russian using [this link](https://github.com/MilaEgoshina/ChatServer/blob/main/docs/ru/index.md).

 ## Running the tests